Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ```

 To protect against it, we should block ports 445 (SMB) and 139 (netBIOS).
-It can also be prevented with an IPS or a Firewall blocking external requests on these ports.
+It can also be prevented with an IPS or a firewall blocking external requests on these ports.

 ### Supply-Chain attack